artsy/artsy.github.io/_posts/2016-11-14-JS-Glossary.md

 So a ECMAScript Stage 0 feature is going to be really new, if you're using it via a transpiler then you should expect a lot of potential API changes and code churn.
 The higher the number, the longer the spec has been discussed, and the more likely for the code you're transpiling to be the vanilla JavaScript code in time.

-The committee who discussed these improvements are the [TC39][tc39] commitee, the cool bit is that you can see [all the proposals][tc39-github] as individual GitHub repos so it's convient to browse.
+The committee who discussed these improvements are the [TC39][tc39] committee, the cool bit is that you can see [all the proposals][tc39-github] as individual GitHub repos so it's convenient to browse.

 ### Modules / Imports